"Quick Impressions" Subgroup

 - Get seated, and rest 5 timed minutes.

-- Take and note Vital Signs at rest (on provided form)
+- Take and note Vital Signs at rest (on provided form or input your Vital Signs results online using this survey).

 - "Vital Signs" = oral temperature (by Infra-Red thermometer), pulse oximetry for peripheral oxygen saturation, systolic and diastolic blood pressure, heart rate.